 What Makes Tea So Beneficial For Bones?

 So what exactly makes tea beneficial for bones?
-Researchers of the study concluded that it was the presence of flavonoids in the tea that offer a protective factor for bones.
+Researchers of the study concluded that it was the presence of flavonoids in the tea that offers a protective factor for bones.
 In fact, the women in the study with the highest flavonoid intake had the lowest risk of fractures.
 Of the seven major classes of flavonoids, flavan-3-ols, flavonols, and flavones were the most associated with reduced fractures.

 Flavonoids are a large group of plant pigments called polyphenols.
 Numerous studies discuss the various health benefits associated with polyphenols.3 In addition to their overall health advantages, they also have been shown to influence bone growth by increasing osteoblast production.